-Any child in need of emotional support or needing help to improve their self-esteem may be identified to attend a small group targeted session at an appropriate time in the Nurture Room with trained staff.
+From September 2015, any KS2 child in need of emotional support or needing help to improve their self-esteem will be identified to attend a small group targeted session in the Nurture Room with trained professionals.
 Enabling children to feel more confident and offer strategies to manage their personal feelings may reduce their vulnerability in incidences of bullying, and empower them to manage situations.